How the super-rich meet with the authorities in secret

 17.11.2025

-An undercover investigation by "CORRECTIV.Schweiz" and the "WOZ" reveals how foreign wealthy individuals in Switzerland are not only shown ways to keep their taxes low by private banks, but also by cantonal tax authorities.
+An undercover investigation by "WOZ" and "Correctiv" reveals how foreign wealthy individuals in Switzerland are not only shown ways to keep their taxes low by private banks, but also by cantonal tax authorities.

-The reporters came across authorities that actively give super-rich people tips on how to pay as little tax as possible.

-Flat-rate taxpayers benefit from a system that offers barely comprehensible advantages for normal earners.

 When an alleged billionaire heir from Germany arrives in Zurich for a consultation, everything in the meeting room of a private bank seems to be business as usual.
 Dark wood, subdued lighting - and a book entitled "Tax havens" is emblazoned on the table.
-The scene looks like something out of a movie, but the meeting is real: an undercover team from "CORRECTIV.Schweiz" and the "WOZ" is investigating how Swiss institutions deal with super-rich newcomers.
+The scene looks like something out of a movie, but the meeting is real: an undercover team from the weekly newspaper "Wochenzeitung" and the Swiss branch of "Correctiv" is investigating how Swiss institutions deal with super-rich newcomers.

 The supposed heir calls himself Elia Weiss, accompanied by an alleged wealth advisor named Stefan Hoffmann and an assistant.
 In reality, all three are part of an investigation.
 Weiss' role: a young man who claims to want to move to Switzerland with his family assets - and is looking for the most attractive tax solution.